Becoming a Vendor

 Mondays, 2-5 at Shenendehowa Methodist Church, 971 Rt.
 146

-To become a SFMA member you must be an authentic producer, at least 18 years old, residing and producing your product within Saratoga, Washington, Schenectady or Rensselaer Counties in New York State.
+To become an SFMA member you must be an authentic producer, at least 18 years old, residing and producing your product within Saratoga, Washington, Schenectady, Rensselaer, or Warren Counties in New York State.

-In 2017, summer market applications are being accepted from January 15th to January 31st; winter market applications for 2017/2018 will be accepted at the end of summer with dates still to be announced.
+In 2020, summer market applications will be accepted from January 15th to January 31st; winter market applications for 2020 will be accepted from August 15th to August 31st.
 Annual dues of $125 must accompany the application, for the membership year.
 Members must attend membership meetings and participate in the work-share program.

-SFMA membership provides the privilege to attend and vote at membership meetings, run for office and apply for a stall at a SFMA Market.
-Membership does not guarantee you a place at any market.
+SFMA membership provides the privilege to attend and vote at membership meetings, run for office and apply for a stall at an SFMA Market.
+Membership does not guarantee you a place in any market.

 Market stalls are awarded by the board of directors using criteria such as but not limited to: